TorZidan/android-1.0/README.md

 Instructions for setting up your Linux build environment are [here](BuildingTheBuildEnv.md).

-Instructions for building the source files are coming soon ...
+Instructions for building the source files are [here](StepsToBuild.md).